Mustafoski/Mustafoski.github.io/_posts/javascript/2019-09-19-Contains Common.md

 ~~~

-First for loop a checks with z, y, x, also b c and x from array1 checks first z, y, x,
+First for loop a checks with z, y, x
+Also b c and x from array1 checks first z, y, x,